 For United States residents, the "mini" and "economy" offerings will usually be too small both physically and psychologically for your vacation needs—stick with "Compact" class and up for comfort and room, though they will be more of a challenge to park.

 Many of the gas stations are the BP chain, with clean, big stations, good toilet facilities, and a few snacks and other items such as maps.
 Silk stations and even the occasional Shell are also found along the highways.
 However, gas stations are not that common, so take advantage of them when you see them, and also be aware that many of them are closed on Sundays.
-If you're having trouble finding a gas station, stop and ask; locals will usually know what ones are open!
+If you're having trouble finding a gas station, stop and ask; locals will usually know which ones are open!